felipemarques001/task-management-api/README.md

 #### 3.5.1 - Request URL:
 ![DELETE - request URL](https://github.com/felipemarques001/task-management-api/blob/main/ReadmeImages/Employee/delete/delete_employee_url.png)

-**The number inside URL refers to the Employee ID that you want to get.**
+**The number inside URL refers to the Employee ID that you want to delete.**

 #### 3.4.2 - Response: The response has the 200 status, below there is an example it:
 ![DELETE - response](https://github.com/felipemarques001/task-management-api/blob/main/ReadmeImages/Employee/delete/delete_employee_response.png)